zoie214/ece3514/assignments/a7_vector_2/README.md

             v.push_back(i);
         const dsa::Vector<int>& cv = v;
         ```

-    * atleast three test cases for matrix addition (including one for addition)
+    * atleast four test cases for matrix (including one for addition)

       * ```cpp
         dsa::Matrix a(1, 2), b(1, 2) // declare matrix with default 0
         // assign values as below or in loop
         a(0,0)=1; a(0,1)=2;
         b(0,0)=3; b(0,1)=4;
         ```